OwOCraft/Discord-Bot/README.md

 # Discord-Bot

-do not take this repository seriously, for a server
+do not take this repository seriously, for a server, not in use

 requirements:
 - npm